How to Select Cabinet Knobs and Pulls

 Figure out If You Want Square or Curved

 Take note of your cabinet style, countertop edge, lighting fixtures, and any other important design elements.
 Do they have square or curved lines?

 Choose hardware that is consistent with the type of lines in your design.

-Examples of square cabinet styles include shaker, flat panel, or any “modified” shaker door with a flatter and squared look.
-Square style hardware can still be round in shape with square contours.
+Examples of square cabinet styles include a shaker, flat panel, or any “modified” shaker door with a flatter and squared look.
+Square-style hardware can still be round in shape with square contours.
 These are more contemporary.